The Perfect 2 Days in Arches National Park Itinerary

 Even if you’re just getting out for a few hours, always plan strategically, as access to water, shade, and facilities can be limited to non-existent in this desert climate.

-If biking isn’t really your thing, the afternoon of your second day can also be a great time to check out some more light hiking options.
 While others are off mountain biking one of the unpaved roads, you can always do a shorter hike somewhere like the Windows that you didn’t get to do on day one.
 Double Arch is a nice 0.5-mile, 20-minute hike that leads to the base of two huge archways that are joined at one end.

 Another low-key hike that’s not far from the Arches Visitor Center is the short walk and climb to a prehistoric rock art site, the Courthouse Wash Pictograph Panel.
 This large, colorful panel of ancient rock art stands as a reminder of the Native Americans and their passage through this area for many hundreds of years.